Subtitle: Progressives Blow Up the Framers’ Constitution.

 Did the 17A do what it was supposed to do?

 Direct election did not diminish the role of money.

-However, it incentivized senators to represent their new constituents and cooperate with initiatives from the House of Representatives (house).2 Once senators represented the people, a body already represented in the house, there was greater congruence between voters and their representatives in congress, with corresponding less opportunity for input from the states.
-For reps in the house, the 17A diminished opposition to their constituencies, increased their power, and made their votes more important to progressive special interests.3
+However, it incentivized senators to represent their new constituents and cooperate with initiatives from the House of Representatives.2 Once senators represented the people, a body already represented in the house, there was greater congruence between voters and their representatives in congress, with corresponding less opportunity for input from the states.
+For congressmen the 17A diminished opposition to their constituencies, increased their power, and made their votes more important to progressive special interests.3

 What hath the 17A wrought?

 No one today can formulate counterfactual certainties regarding the health of free government these past 104 years, had the nation not lost its head in Progressive vapors, had the politically erotic scent of democracy repulsed, rather than enticed.
 But, that doesn’t mean we cannot speculate.

 • Encouraged explosive growth of a once-federal, now national, government.